KYQiu21/plmrepeat/README.md

 2. Install dependencies:
 ```
 pip install -r requirement.txt
+cd path_to_plmrepeat
+pip install -e .
 ```
 ## Introduction
-The workflow of pLM-Repeat can be briefly described as these steps:
+The workflow of pLM-Repeat can be briefly described as follows:
 1. Perform self-sequence alignment using [pLM-BLAST (Kaminski et al., Bioinformatics, 2023)](https://academic.oup.com/bioinformatics/article/39/10/btad579/7277200).
 For more details on pLM-BLAST, please check the reference and [its repository](https://github.com/labstructbioinf/pLM-BLAST).
 2. Add transitive traces
 3. Build the score matrix based on all traces
 4. Estimate possible lengths of repeat via the cumulative score to the diagonal
-5. Determine positions of the representative repeat using a sliding window with the estimated length
+5. Determine the positions of the representative repeat using a sliding window with the estimated length
 6. Compute a weighted embedding of the representative repeat
 7. Conduct another round of pLM-BLAST search between representative embedding and full-length sequence embedding to extract repeat instances
 8. Output alignment (score) matrix, repeat ranges, and multiple sequence alignment (experimental)